A lifeline for Native Americans in need

 - Elderly Native Americans often struggle living on their own in remote areas

-- Linda Myers' nonprofit Adobt-A-Native-Elder has served elders in need for three decades
+- Linda Myers' nonprofit Adopt-A-Native-Elder has served elders in need for three decades

 Chinle, Arizona (CNN)In some of the vast, remote areas of the Navajo Reservation, supplies and services can be hours away.
 In winter, temperatures can dip to zero.